 The next morning, when Hypatia appeared in her chariot in front of her residence, suddenly five hundred men, all dressed in black and cowled, five hundred half-starved monks from the sands of the Egyptian desert — five hundred monks, soldiers of the cross — like a black hurricane, swooped down the street, boarded her chariot, and, pulling her off her seat, dragged her by the hair of her head into a — how shall I say the word? — into a church!
 Some historians intimate that the monks asked her to kiss the cross, to become a Christian and join the nunnery, if she wished her life spared.
 At any rate, these monks, under the leadership of St. Cyril's right-hand man, Peter the Reader, shamefully stripped her naked, and there, close to the altar and the cross, scraped her quivering flesh from her bones with oyster shells.
 The marble floor of the church was sprinkled with her warm blood.
 The altar, the cross, too, were bespattered, owing to the violence with which her limbs were torn, while the hands of the monks presented a sight too revolting to describe.
 The mutilated body, upon which the murderers feasted their fanatic hate, was then flung into the flames.
 (6)

-In the aftermath of Hypatia's death, the University of Alexandria was sacked and burned on orders from Cyril, pagan temples were torn down, and there was a mass exodus of intellectuals and artists from Alexandria.
+In the aftermath of Hypatia's death, whatever may have been left of the University of Alexandria where Theon and his daughter taught was sacked and burned on orders from Cyril, pagan temples were torn down, and there was a mass exodus of intellectuals and artists from Alexandria.
 Cyril was later declared a saint by the church for his efforts in suppressing paganism and fighting for the true faith.
 Hypatia's death has long been recognized as a watershed mark in history delineating the classical age of paganism from the age of Christianity.